Everything You Need to Know about Social Media in 2022: Part Two

 Here at KPS3, we try not to take life too seriously.
-Sure –our clients, the work we produce for them, the joy we feel when we help a client realize one of their biggest goals — that’s serious business.
+Sure, our clients, the work we produce for them, the joy we feel when we help a client realize one of their biggest goals—that’s serious business.
 But in life?
-We like to keep it honest.
-We actually have a Slack channel called “show and tell” where team members have the opportunity to have a little moment, highlighting wins, losses, learnings and whatever else we think can support the team as a whole.
+We keep it honest.
+We actually have a Slack channel called “show and tell” where team members have the opportunity to have a moment, highlighting wins, losses, and learnings that could support the team as a whole.

 So, when do we use Pinterest and Facebook?
-Just like our slack channel, let’s get into it.
+Let’s get into it.

 Not every client needs Pinterest.
-However, Pinterest is incredibly useful in driving traffic to your website, which in turn, builds brand awareness.
-Think of Pinterest like you would Google—a visual search engine.
-Yes, the Pinterest algorithm is highly complex, but, Pinterest didn’t leave us in the dark.
-It has indicated that these ranking factors— domain quality, pinner quality, pin quality, and topic relevance—are incredibly vital when it comes to increasing your visibility on the app, which gives us the opportunity to optimize our content for each.
+However, Pinterest is incredibly useful in driving traffic to your website, which builds brand awareness.
+Think of Pinterest like you would Google: a visual search engine.
+Yes, the Pinterest algorithm is highly complex, but Pinterest didn’t leave us in the dark.
+It has indicated that these ranking factors—domain quality, pinner quality, pin quality, and topic relevance—are incredibly vital when it comes to increasing your visibility on the app, allowing us the opportunity to optimize our content for each.

 Pinterest determines the quality of your domain by the number of Pins that are driving viewers to your website and how many Pins are directly being made from your website by users.

 Consider this when trying to boost your domain quality:

 - Ensure your Pinterest is a business account.

 - Claim your website on your Pinterest account.
 Fortunately, you can claim more than one website.
 This allows you the opportunity to see how much foot traffic is garnered from Pinterest to multiple websites.

 This is how Pinterest determines your success as a user.